Skip to content Skip to main navigation Skip to footer

 In an approved race, the host club is responsible for assuring a safe event.
 It is recommended that the host club use the safety guidelines provided in this document.

-Permission/approval to participate in a race that is not on the Association’s current race/regatta schedule is not necessary as long as the race date does not conflict with a Association’s sanctioned or approved race or regatta.
+Permission and approval to participate in a race that is not on the Association’s current race/regatta schedule is not necessary as long as the race date does not conflict with a Association’s sanctioned or approved race or regatta.

 A REGATTA is a sprint race to be held in flat water within designated lanes.
 The race course shall be as specified in the regatta course section of these rules.
 Race distances shall not exceed 3000 meters.

 All (6) six-person canoes in regatta races must meet the canoe specifications of a traditional canoe outlined in the Equipment section of these rules.
-Unlimited specification canoes shall not be used
+Unlimited specification canoes shall not be used.

 LONG DISTANCE races are considered to be any length greater than six (6) miles.

-An IRON race is any race, which required the crew to be six members, with no crew changes to occur in the water or from the shore, during the race.
+• An IRON race is any race, which required the crew to be six members, with no crew changes to occur in the water or from the shore, during the race.

 RACING EVENTS